 Forms, rebar, and embedded bond-outs should all be clear of snow and ice before pouring or you'll have voids in those places.

-After the concrete is placed, building enclosures, portable heaters, insulated forms and blankets should be ready to maintain the concrete temperature.
+After the concrete is placed, building enclosures, portable heaters, and insulated blankets should be ready to maintain the concrete temperature.

 If the air temperatures are in the 30's F or below and the ready-mix company isn't using warm/hot water to batch the concrete, I would seriously think twice about pouring concrete that day.